dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/impala-profile.md

       kerberos_service_name: [kerberos service name]
       use_http_transport: true
       use_ssl: true # TLS should always be used with LDAP to ensure secure transmission of credentials
-      dbname: [db name]  # this should be same as schema name provided below
+      dbname: [db name]  # this should be same as schema name provided below, starting with 1.1.2 this parameter is optional
       schema: [schema name]

 ```

 </File>

+Note: A typical setup of Cloudera EDH will invlove the following steps to setup Kerberos before one can execute dbt commands:
+- Get the correct relm config file for your installation (krb5.conf)
+- Set environemnt variable to point to the config file (export KRB5_CONFIG=/path/to/krb5.conf)
+- Set correct permissions for config file (sudo chmod 644 /path/to/krb5.conf)
+- Obtain keytab using kinit (kinit username@YOUR_RELEM.YOUR_DOMAIN)
+- The keytab is valid for certain period after which you will need to run kinit again to renew validity of the keytab.

 ## Installation and Distribution